-(1) A sale of $goods^{88}$ of a type that are customarily tasted before purchase shall be formed when the [prospective] buyer accepts the sale after carrying out such tasting.
+(1) A sale of $goods^8$ of a type that are customarily tasted before purchase shall be formed when the [prospective] buyer accepts the sale after carrying out such tasting.

-(2) Where no period is fixed f or the (prospective] buyer's acceptance, notification to the [prospective] buyer demanding the seller may issue a definite answer within a fixed period of reasonable length regarding whether the [prospective] buyer accepts the sale.
-If the [prospective] buyer fails to provide an answer within such period, the (prospective) buyer shall be deemed to have refused to enter into the sale.
+(2) Where no period is fixed for the [prospective] buyer's acceptance, the seller may issue a notification to the [prospective] buyer demanding a definite answer within a fixed period of reasonable length regarding whether the [prospective] buyer accepts the sale.
+If the [prospective] buyer fails to provide an answer within such period, the [prospective] buyer shall be deemed to have refused to enter into the sale.